hex-key/vba/README.md

 ## VBA! (aka the Worst Language)
-visual basic for applications macros, word/excel
+visual basic for applications macros, word/maybe in the future excel

-they are here because i cba to set up an actual website

-feel free to send to other people

 ### Word